Searea/dnd_weapons/info.md

 Axes:
     Slashing
     Breaching (x2 Dmg vs Objects?)
-    Sunder Shields (on crit: half damage can go to the shield?) (or half damage goes through shield) Brutal
+        Also if the attack is blocked, 1/2 damage still goes through Sunder Shields (on crit: half damage can go to the shield?) (or half damage goes through shield) Brutal
     Voidpinky